 - 1. Recommends consolidation of similar RSOs from both campuses. - 2.
 Recommends combining current RSOs categories from both campuses. - 3.
 Recommend a unified Manual for RSOs. - 4.
 Recommend combining current polices for governing RSOs. - 5.
-Recommends developing a unified process in alignment with the current Student Code of Conduct.
+Recommends developing a unified process in alignment with the current Student Code of Conduct. - 6.
+Recommends combining current procedures for serving as advisors for RSOs.

-- 6. Recommends combining current procedures for serving as advisors for RSOs. - 7.
-Recommends combining OrgSync platforms from both campuses.
-In process with concerns.
+7. Recommends combining OrgSync platforms from both campuses.